 The fitness staff provides free equipment orientations to inform you how to use the equipment on the fitness floor.
 Please check out the fitness section or our Web site for days and times.

-The group exercise schedule and class format listings are located at the SRWC front desk, group exercise studios, fitness floor staff member and here.
+The group exercise schedule and class format listings are located at the SRWC front desk, group exercise studios, and here.

 10 laps around the track equals one mile.